burt202/table-tennis-scoring/readme.md

 Add or change these values as you wish.

 - displayName (required) : the front-facing name of your league
-- startDate (optional) : to signify when the league is to start
+- startDate (optional) : to signify when the league is to start, displayed at the top of the league template
-- endDate (optional) : to signify when the league is to end
+- endDate (optional) : to signify when the league is to end, displayed at the top of the league template
-- description (optional) : a good place for stating rules etc
+- description (optional) : a good place for stating rules etc, displayed at the top of the league template

 ### Update Forked Repo